baitcode/twapper/README.md

 has code connected to storing events, twamp calculation and data signing.

+`workers.rs`:

+has code for fetch_events worker, that connects to JSON RPC and fetches SubmittedSpotEntry events for recent 120 blocks (roughtly ONE hour).
+Filters out all pairs except for BTC/USD and passes batch to processor.

+has code for process_events worker, that takes recent batch of event ads them to storage, cleans storage up then calculates twapm and generates signature.

+but more importantly holds the implementation of extension to run those workers using ApplicationState Arc reference.

+`state.rs`:

+has code for Application configuration

+has code for process_events worker, that takes recent batch of event ads them to storage, cleans storage up then calculates twapm and generates signature.

 `main.rs`:

-has fetch_events worker, that connects to JSON RPC and fetches SubmittedSpotEntry events for recent 120 blocks (roughtly ONE hour).
-Filters out all pairs except for BTC/USD and passes batch to processor.

-has process_events worker, that takes recent batch of event ads them to storage, cleans storage up then calculates twapm and generates signature.
+has api code and axum application logic.

 has definitions for axum server with `data` and `health` headers.